BZCareer/hadoop-ansible/README.md

 # Hadoop Ansible

 This ansible playbook contains roles for the following technologies:

-* Apache Hadoop
+* Apache Hadoop v2.7.1
-* Apache Spark
+* Apache Spark v1.6.1
-* Apache Storm
+* Apache Storm v1.0.1
-* Apache Zookeeper
+* Apache Zookeeper v3.5.0
-* Apache Kafka
+* Apache Kafka v2.11-0.9.0.1
-* Apache Pig
+* Apache Pig v0.15.0
-* Apache Hive
+* Apache Hive v2.0.0
-* ElasticSearch
+* ElasticSearch v2.3.3
+* Cassandra v3.7

 Note: This ansible module is not ready yet and is still in development.

+## Prerequisite:

+Hadoop will require creation of public key private key pair.
+Create your public id_rsa.pub, id_rsa and place it in this folder:

+`/roles/hadoop/files/`

 ## Vagrant